cube-js/cube/docs/Cube.js-Frontend/Dashboard-App.md

 Dashboard App wires multiple frontend components together into single app.
 It setups all the structure and configuration to work with Cube.js Backend, while giving you full control to customize it however you want.

-The main purpose of the Dashboard App is to let easily get the project up and running, while keeping it fully customizable.
-Since it is just a frontend app it is easy to embed into an existing app or deploy to any static website hosting.
+The main purpose of the Dashboard App is to easily get the project up and running, while keeping it fully customizable.
+Since it is just a frontend app it is easy to embed into an existing architecture or deploy to any static website hosting.

 _Currently Dashboard App is generated based on [React](https://reactjs.org/) JS library and [Ant Design](https://ant.design/) UI framework.
 If you'd like to see more options with different JS and CSS frameworks please [open a Github issue](https://github.com/cube-js/cube.js/issues/new?assignees=&labels=&template=feature_request.md&title=) or [ping us in